Pedestrian Attribute Recognition: A Survey: Regular Pipeline for PAR

 To simplify the multi-label classification using problem transformation, existing widely used frameworks can be adopted.
-Some representative algorithms are: 1). \emph{binary relevance algorithm} \cite{boutell2004learning}, which directly transform the multi-label into multiple binary classification problem and finally fuse all the binary classifiers together for multi-label classification.
-This approach is simple and intuitive, but neglect the correlations between multiple labels; 2). \emph{classifier chain algorithm} \cite{read2011classifier}, the basic idea of this algorithm is to transform the multi-label learning problem into binary classification chain.
-Each binary classifier is depend on its previous one in the chain; 3). \emph{calibrated label ranking algorithm} \cite{furnkranz2008multilabel}, which considers the correlations between paired labels and transforms the multi-label learning into label ranking problem; 4). \emph{random k-Labelsets algorithm} \cite{tsoumakas2011random}, it transforms the multi-label classification problem into sets of multiple classification problems, the classification task in each set is a multi-class classifier.
-And the categories the multi-class classifiers need to learning is the subset of all labels.
+Some representative algorithms are: 1). \emph{binary relevance algorithm} \cite{boutell2004learning}, which directly transforms the multi-label into multiple binary classification problems and finally fuses all the binary classifiers together for multi-label classification.
+This approach is simple and intuitive, but neglects the correlations between multiple labels; 2). \emph{classifier chain algorithm} \cite{read2011classifier}, the basic idea of this algorithm is to transform the multi-label learning problem into a binary classification chain.
+Each binary classifier is dependent on its previous one in the chain; 3). \emph{calibrated label ranking algorithm} \cite{furnkranz2008multilabel}, which considers the correlations between paired labels and transforms the multi-label learning into a label ranking problem; 4). \emph{random k-Labelsets algorithm} \cite{tsoumakas2011random}, it transforms the multi-label classification problem into sets of multiple classification problems, the classification task in each set is a multi-class classifier.
+And the categories the multi-class classifiers need to learn are the subset of all labels.